kanjialive/kanji-data-media/README.md

 Language Data
 ----
-Add text here.
+A CSV file with all of the publically available language data used in _Kanji alive_.
+It is necessary to reference this file in order to match individual kanji characters to the naming scheme used for the media files in this repository.
+For additional details, please see the README file in the language-data directory.

+Please note that due to copyright reasons, the mnemonic hints shown in the ‘Detail View’ of the _Kanji alive_ web application as well as the organization of kanji into lessons/chapters by textbook publishers are not included.

 Examples Audio
 ----
-Audio files of the pronuciations of 6-12 common compound words for each supported kanji, in the listed order of their Onyomi and Kunyomi pronunciations.
+Audio files of the pronuciations of 6-12 common compound words for each supported kanji, in the listed order of their Onyomi and Kunyomi pronunciations in _Kanji alive_.
 The words are spoken by male and female native Japanese speakers.
 32Khz, mono, AAC audio files.

 Kanji Animations
 ----